CondeNast/fyi/README.md

           2. Read and Write permission for: Checks, Repository Contents, Issues, Pull Requests,
       6. Updates your Github Apps' event subscriptions:
           1. Subscribe to events for: Repository, Issues, Issue Comments
-  5. Create a FYI Admin repository
+  5. Create a FYI Admin GitHub repository
       1. Go to `https://github.com/new` and create a new repository in your organization called `fyi-admin`
-  6. Create a Confluence Space and Page
+  6. Create a Confluence Account, Space and Page
-      1. TODO
+      1. If you do not have a Confluence account, sign up for a free account here: https://www.atlassian.com/software/confluence/try
+      2. After account creation, you will be prompted to create a space
+      3. After space creation, you will be prompted to create a page.
+On this page, using "Insert More Content" dropdown, select "Other Macros" and add "Children Display".
+      4. In `default.js`, add your Confluence Site name (only the part before .attlassian.net) as `hostname`, your Confluence Space name as `spaceKey`, and your Confluence Page id as `fyiPageId`.
+      5. Now create a Confluence API token here: https://id.atlassian.com/manage/api-tokens
+      6. In `secrets.json`, add you Confluence account email as `confluence-username` and API token as `confluence-access-token`
   7. Configure Slack channel (optional)
       1. If you want to disable slack, update `default.js` for `slack.enabled` to be `false`
       2. Install "Incoming Webhooks" for your Slack instance